KevBarre/Extracting-information-from-environmental-raster-or-shapefiles/README.md

 Mainly adapted for land-use shapefiles containing all types of land-use such as cesbio landcover shapefiles which can be downloaded here: http://osr-cesbio.ups-tlse.fr/echangeswww/TheiaOSO/vecteurs_2017/liste_vecteurs.html

+# Extracting-land-use-proportion-around-spatial-points-from-one-environmental-raster
+This script allows to extract land-use proportions around points in several radius sizes from a raster layer.
+Land-use layer used available here: http://osr-cesbio.ups-tlse.fr/echangeswww/TheiaOSO/OCS_2018_CESBIO.tif Encapsulated in a function.

 # Script used
 - ExtractingLandUseBuffers.R # adapted for shapefile structure in the same form than cesbio shapefiles provided as example